Safety First: Preparing Your Home For Your Growing Adult Dog

 Congratulations on adding a new member to your family – your growing adult dog!
-As you welcome this furry friend into your home, it's important to ensure their safety and well-being.
+As you welcome this into your home, it's important to ensure their safety and well-being.
 In this article, we will explore some essential steps you can take to prepare your home for your dog's arrival and create a safe and comfortable environment for them to thrive in.
 From securing hazardous items to creating a cozy resting space, let's dive in and make sure your furry friend feels right at home!

 Creating a Safe Environment